ween-codes/.github/profile/README.md

 ## Welcome to the Ween Codes GitHub :octocat:

-🙋‍♀️ Hi!
-How are you?
-We are a software house, with more than 10 years of road.
-We develop custom plugins, themes and scripts for **WordPress**.
+🙋‍♀ Hey!
+How are you doing?
+We are a software house, with more than 10 years on the road.
+We develop plugins, themes and custom scripts for **WordPress**.
+Welcome and enjoy the open source scripts we make available here.
 <!--
 🌈 Contribution guidelines - how can the community get involved?
 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?